phwt/uplay-invisible-mode/README.md

 - **Invisibility** Appear as offline to your friends but still be able to access in-game online services.

 Disabled Features
-- Friend List (including invitation to game)
+- Friend List (including an invitation to the game)
 - News Section, Store

 ## How it works?